When Can You Start Pumping Breastmilk If You’re Pregnant?

 There are many factors to consider when deciding when to begin breastfeeding, including:

 - Baby’s age and weight (both at birth).
-Babies who are born prematurely or underweight may need extra time before starting a feeding schedule.
+Babies born prematurely or underweight may need extra time before starting a feeding schedule.

-- Whether you’re planning on nursing exclusively (only) or supplementing with formula in addition to your breastmilk.
-If you plan on breastfeeding exclusively, it’s best for both mother and baby if they can get started right away–within the first hour after delivery if possible!
-If your hospital allows it, ask about getting started immediately after delivery so that there’s no interruption in this critical bonding time between parent and child.
-If not possible, don’t worry too much; just do what works best for everyone involved until things settle down into a routine that works well for everyone involved 🙂
+- Whether you’re planning on nursing exclusively (only) or supplementing with formula in addition to your breastmilk, if you plan on breastfeeding exclusively, it’s best for both mother and baby if they can get started immediately within the first hour after delivery if possible!
+If your hospital allows it, ask about getting started immediately after delivery so there’s no interruption in this critical bonding time between parent and child.
+If not possible, don’t worry too much; do what works best for everyone involved until things settle into a routine that works well for everyone involved. 🙂

 When should I stop pumping?